Witney: Museums

-Witney has four museums.
+Witney has three museums.
 Cogges Manor Farm Museum, in the 13th-century manor house and farm of Cogges, represents farming and countryside history.
 Witney and District Museum has many artefacts and documents representing the history of the town.
 Witney Blanket Hall, built in the 18th century, showcases both the history of the Hall and of Witney's blanket industry and has Witney blankets for sale.
-The Wychwood Brewery has a museum open at weekends.

 Education

 Witney has three county secondary schools: Henry Box School, Wood Green School and Springfield School.
 In 1660 Henry Box founded Witney Grammar School.
 In 1968 it became the comprehensive Henry Box School.
 In 1970 new school buildings were added to the original 17th-century premises beside Church Green.
 Wood Green School was founded in 1954 and is at the top of Woodstock Road.
 Springfield School was founded in 1967 and is a special-needs school for pupils with severe learning difficulties.
 Springfield School senior section is a self-contained unit, with some shared facilities, within the grounds of Wood Green School.
 Wood Green was substantially expanded from 2000 to 2004; an additional block with 15 teaching rooms was added, together with a purpose-built sixth form centre, school restaurant and new AstroTurf pitch.
 2009 saw part of the old Lower School being remodelled to provide new changing and shower facilities for the AstroTurf pitch and its many users from local community sports clubs.

 The King's School is independent of Oxfordshire Local Education Authority.
 It was founded by Oxfordshire Community Churches, an evangelical Christian organisation, in 1984.
 Cokethorpe School is an independent secondary school, founded in 1957.
 St. Mary's School beside Church Green was established in 1813.
 It was a Church of England primary school but in 1953 it became a Church of England controlled School for Infant children, and the Junior children transferred to the Batt School premises.
 Witney now has two Church of England primary schools: The Batt School in Corn Street and The Blake School in Cogges Hill Road.
 Our Lady of Lourdes Catholic Primary School is a Roman Catholic school founded in 1958.

 Witney has five community primary schools: Madley Park Community Primary School, Queen's Dyke Primary School, Tower Hill Community Primary School, West Witney Primary School and Witney Community Primary School.

 It also has one SEN primary school, Springfield School, which is part of the same school as Springfield secondary School.
 Springfield school (Primary) shares a building with Madley Brook Primary, but aside from sharing a building, some resources and integration, the schools run independently of one another.
 The former Witney Technical College is now part of Abingdon and Witney College.
 A complete rebuilding of its premises began in September 2008.